PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback placeholder-MatMul implementation checkpoint

+The fallback owner now runs exactly once into `fallback_placeholder_matmul_stats`.
+The lowerer initializes `_fallback_placeholder_matmul_static_shape_stats` with both complete zero keys and replaces it with the opt-in reconciliation result only when `restored_placeholder_matmul_flattened_inputs` is positive.

+No matcher, GraphIndex edit, positive-only pruning, guard, reconciliation eligibility, or following topological sort changed.
+The former inline call is only made explicit and its two results are retained.

+Focused fallback placeholder-MatMul validation is `8 passed, 11 deselected`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `464 passed in 26.93s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the following fallback unbound-input repair owner and its guarded reconciliation.
+Confirm whether it performs cleanup or layout maintenance outside its rewrite counter before selecting that boundary.
+Commit and push only; do not create or update a pull request.